Cattle exported to Vietnam in December 2018

 If you have difficulty accessing these files, visit web accessibility for help.

-The following comments represent a summary of key observations from the independent observer (observer) that accompanied the voyage.
-The summary has been approved by the observer who accompanied the voyage.
+The following comments represent a summary of key observations and has been approved by the independent observer (observer) that accompanied the voyage.

 Feed and water

 Feeding was accompanied by the cleaning and emptying of water troughs.
 The morning feeding of pellets commenced at 7:00am.
 Chaff was fed at 10:30am each day.
 Afternoon feeding, watering and cleaning was undertaken around 3:00pm.
 Feeding was accompanied by the cleaning and emptying of water troughs to facilitate availability of drinking water.

 The reverse osmosis plants provided ample water for cattle to consume.
 Occasionally, water troughs were temporarily unavailable because of routine water trough cleaning or maintenance to clear a blocked float valve mechanism.
 The water was unavailable for less than 30 minutes and the cattle did not rush to drink when the water became available again.

 The ventilation system was operational and effective at all times during the voyage.
 Three days into the voyage, extra ventilation was provided to the lower decks.
 Early in the voyage, the cattle on the upper decks appeared to be more comfortable with the ventilation, temperature and relatively humidity.